mmirwaldt/LazyBuildStreams/Readme.md

-# Lazy build streams - save memory with empty streams
+# Lazy build streams - save memory with streams

 ### What is the motivation?